alexvaua/scripts/aws_cloud/ecr/ecr_scan_report.md

   report of findings

 Options:
   -a, --account TEXT         AWS_ACCOUNT_ID(AWS_ACCOUNT_ID) can be passed via
                              env  [default: *]

   -r, --region TEXT          AWS_REGION(AWS_REGION) can be passed via env
                              [default: us-east-1]

   -n, --reponame TEXT        specifies a repository name .. defaults to '*',
                              meaning scan all  [default: *]

+  -e, --exclude TEXT         Specify repository/s in order to ignore actions
+                             on them: -e '[repo1,repo2,...]'  [default: ]

+  -o, --snstopicarn TEXT     SNS topic arn to scan summary to.  [default:
+                             False]

-  -o, --snstopicarn TEXT   SNS topic arn to scan summary to.  [default: False] -s, --slacktoken TEXT    Slack token to send summary to the slack cannel.
+  -s, --slacktoken TEXT      Slack token to send summary to the slack cannel.
                              [default: False]

   -c, --slackchannel TEXT    Slack token to send summary to the slack channel.
                              [default: random]

   -b, --bucket TEXT          S3 bucket to place reports in json format to.
                              [default: False]

-  -m, --imageage INTEGER   The age of an image (h) to considered to be too old
+  -m, --imageage INTEGER     The age of an image (h) to considered to be too
-                           for scanning  [default: 48]
+                             old for scanning  [default: 48]

   -j, --job [scan|report]    The job should be performed possible can be
                              `report` or `scan`  [default: scan]

-  -l, --log_level TEXT     The logging level can be configured via `LOGLEVEL`
+  -l, --log_level TEXT       The logging level can be configured via
-                           variable over env  [default: INFO]
+                             `LOGLEVEL` variable over env  [default: INFO]

+  --tags_all / --tag_latest  Perform action on all tags are published within
+                             repository  [default: False]

   -h, --help                 Show this message and exit.
+Show this message and exit.
 ```